NLnetLabs/connectbyname/notes/dns-client-proxy.md

 : name of outgoing interface for transport connections

 This option is designed to give control over what level of detail it wants to specify.
-The first 5 flags (U, UA, A, P, and D) give generate requirements for properties of DNS transports that are used by the client proxy.
-The U flag specifies no encryption, the UA flag, at least unauthenticated encryption and the A flag require authenticated encryptions.
-With the U, UA, and A flags clear, an effort is made to reach authenticated encryption, if that fails unauthenticated encryption and if that fails, fall back to an unencrypted transport.
+The first 5 flags (U, UA, A, P, and D) give general requirements for properties of DNS transports that are used by the client proxy.
+The U, UA, and A flags are mutually exclusive.
+If more than one flag is set, the proxy SHOULD return a BADPROXYPOLICY error.
+There are four possibilities:

+U = 0, UA = 0, A = 0

+: An effort is made to reach authenticated encryption, if that fails, unauthenticated encryption is tried.
+If that also fails, the proxy resorts to an unencrypted transport.
+It is an error
+if either or both of the P or D flags is set and the proxy SHOULD return a BADPROXYPOLICY error.

+U = 1, UA = 0, A = 0

+: The proxy only tries only unencrypted transports.
+It is an error
+if either or both of the P or D flags is set and the proxy SHOULD return a BADPROXYPOLICY error.

+U = 0, UA = 1, A = 0

+: An effort is made to reach authenticated encryption, if that fails, unauthenticated encryption is tried.
+It is an error
+if either or both of the P or D flags is set and the proxy SHOULD return a BADPROXYPOLICY error.

+U = 0, UA = 0, A = 1

+: The proxy only tries authenticated encryption.
+The P and D flags can be set to control which authentication mechanism has to be used.

-The P and D flags allow the application to require a specific authentication mechanism (PKI or DANE).
-When both flags are set, PKI and DANE are required together.
-If no flags are set, are least one of the two has to succeed if authenticated encryption is required.
+The P and D flags allow the application to require a specific authentication mechanism (PKIX or DANE).
+The meaning of the flags is the following:

+P = 0, D = 0

+: At least one of the two mechanisms has to validate for authenticated encryption to succeed.

+P = 1, D = 0

+: PKIX validation has to succeed, the status of DANE validation is ignored.

+P = 0, D = 1

+: A DANE record has to be present and be DNSSEC valid.
+A DANE record has
+a Certificate Usage Field.
+For some values of this field (the values zero and one), DANE requires PKIX validation.
+In those cases, PKIX validation is also required according to the DANE specifications.
+For the values two and three, DANE does not require PKIX and because the P flag is zero, the result of PKIX validation has to be ignored.

+P = 1, D = 1

+: Both PKIX and DANE are required together.
+For PKIX, this means that PKIX validation has to succeed.
+For DANE it means that a DANE record has to be present and be DNSSEC valid.
+Validation using the DANE record has to succeed.

+Note that these two flags can only be used in combination with the A flag.
+The proxy SHOULD return a BADPROXYPOLICY error if either or both of the P or D flags is set and the A flag is clear.

 The next flags provide more detailed control over which transports should be used or not.
 For each of 5 different transports